First-time buyer checklist

 The deposit is one of the biggest costs you’ll encounter when buying your first home, as the deposit amount needs to be in your bank account before you can proceed with a purchase.

 Counted as a percentage of the total purchase price, the specific amount of the deposit you need can vary, depending on factors like the agreed price of the property you’re buying, your credit history, the lender's requirements, and the type of mortgage you choose.
-If you are using a home buying scheme, such as Shared Ownership, to purchase your home, this will also affect the deposit amount that you’ll need to have.
+If you are using a home buying scheme, such as Shared Ownership or Shared Equity, to purchase your home, this will also affect the deposit amount that you’ll need to have.
 Purchasing through Shared Ownership means your deposit is based on a percentage of the share you are buying, not based on the full value of the property, so it’s usually significantly lower when compared to buying 100% of a home.
+Why not use our Shared Ownership Calculator to work out what your deposit is likely to be?

 Common mortgage and home buying costs